Emma-Gairin/RadarOmics/README.md

 |corticoids       |PCA    |       2| 0.2340784| 0.1794435|        0|            0.0238073|
 |corticoids       |PCA    |       2| 0.2340784| 0.1794435|        0|            0.9997166|

-$pca$... provides the sample coordinates for the PCAs performed for each set of genes.
+$pca provides the sample coordinates for the PCAs performed for each set of genes.
 Here is the result for the first 10 PCs of the appetite genes.
 ```r
 head(dim_reduction_output$pca$appetite[,1"10])
 ```